 The CSS hydraulic model output produced a list that included the number of overflows predicted for each CSO in the CSS for the 2001 annual rainfall.
 Each overflow or event was defined by volume, flow rate, and duration.
 This data was then used to size conveyance and volume required to achieve a performance goal.
 The performance goal or target for the initial suite of 136 projects was set at a level of four overflows per year, per the presumptive approach.
 Per this goal, the conveyance rate design basis was set at the fifth highest flow rate, providing that only the four higher flows would exceed the hydraulic capacity of the collection system and associated overflow control.
-Likewise, the volumetric design basis was set at the fifth highest overflow volume, providing capture of overflows that are lesser in volume than the largest four events.
+Likewise, the volumetric design basis was set at the fifth highest four events.
 Note that the conveyance rate and volumetric design parameters are independent since model results indicated different storms produced overflow volumes and rates that are precipitation simulation-driven, not event-driven.
 Thus, the fifth highest overflow may not necessarily occur at the fifth highest conveyance rate.